Five Essential Oils for Massage Therapy

 Aromatherapy is a holistic healing practice that uses the essence of plants and their aromas to promote health.
 The practice of using aromatics can be found in cultures throughout recorded history.
 The term aromatherapy was coined in the 1930s by Rene-Maurice Gattefoss, a French chemist after a laboratory accident.

 At that time he claimed to have treated himself with the essence of lavender.
 Today, lavender essential oil is one of the best essential oils for massage.
-It is also one of the most favorite essential oils of almost all oilers.
+It is also one of the favorite essential oils of almost all oilers.

 Oiled massage is a melding of centuries of holistic healing practices.